Sorry, you need to enable JavaScript to visit this website.

 Referral system

 When it comes to influencing government decisions, citizens and organisations have the opportunity to be heard through the referral system.
 The referral system is the only formal opportunity for individuals and organisations to participate in Government affairs.
-Each year, the Swedish Government sets out about 200 legislative proposals, normally in the form of a government bill, before the Swedish parliament (Riksdag).
+Each year, the Swedish Government presents approximately 200 legislative proposals, normally in the form of a government bill, before the Swedish parliament (Riksdag).
 Some bills contain proposals for new legislation while others consist of proposals for policy guidelines or major or minor amendments to existing laws.

 Before the Government takes up a position on the recommendations of a commission of inquiry, its report is referred for consideration to relevant bodies.
 These referral bodies may be central government agencies, special interest groups, local government authorities or other bodies whose activities may be affected by the proposals.